 The first workshop ‘Brown Bear Management in Slovakia’ was held in July 2011.
 Hunters, foresters, nature conservationists, government representatives, farmers and beekeepers, as well as representatives from the police and the university attended the workshop.
 Dr. Alistair Bath skilfully led the different parties with conflicting interests towards finding solutions and reaching agreement.
 Dr. Bath is an expert in the area of Human Dimensions in Wildlife Management.
 All participants, including the Department for Environment, expressed the wish to participate in a second workshop.
 This workshop was held in October of the same year and was equally successful.
 A subsequent workshop was organised in 2012, and a conceptual management plan for the brown bear in Slovakia was drawn.

-In East Kalimantan (Indonesia) Sun bear habitat is rapidly shrinking due to forest conversion and fires for palm oil monoculture development.
-As a result of this sun bears are now commonly held as pets and conflict with humans occurs when bears enter gardens or feed on crops.
-Despite this, the Balikpapan municipality decided in 2001 to make the sun bear its mascot.
+In East Kalimantan (Indonesia), Sun bear habitat is rapidly shrinking due to forest conversion and fires for palm oil monoculture development.
+As a result of this Sun bears are now commonly held as pets and conflict with humans occurs when bears enter communities or feed on crops.
+Despite this, the Balikpapan municipality decided in 2001 to make the Sun bear its mascot.
 This has led to a better protection of the last bit of primal forest where bears live (the Sungai Wain forest), and a heightened awareness among the locals.
 The sanctuary is surrounded by an elevated bridge.
 From this bridge visitors can see the bears play, climb, and dig.
 Local guides are trained to give visitors information.

 Bears in Mind has supported various other projects in this region (see links to the projects below) and continues to do so by helping to set up an educational centre.
-After completion, the educational centre (which was also built with Bears in Mind support) is in full use!
-Not only school children, but also many students and tourists visit the centre to learn about Bulgarian nature which features information on the carnivores mentioned earlier.
+After completion, the carnivore educational centre (which was also built with Bears in Mind support) will be in full use.
+Not only school children, but also students and tourists visit the centre to learn about Bulgarian wildlife which features information on the carnivores.
 A small shop has been opened and visitors can enjoy coffee and a snack in the small café.
 On the second floor an interactive exhibition is set up, highlighting examples of conflicts between humans and carnivores and their possible solutions.
 In addition, a room is converted to make it suitable for workshops and (small) conferences.